suinleelab/contrastiveVI-reproducibility/README.md

 ## System requirements
 This software was designed and tested on a machine running CentOS 7.8.2003, with Python 3.9, PyTorch 1.11, and CUDA 11.2.
 For a full list of all external Python package dependences used in this project, see the Conda environment file `environment.yml` and the package setup file `setup.cfg`.

 When available, this software leverages graphical processing units (GPUs) to accelerate neural network training and evaluation.
+In our experiments we found that models trained with the aid of a GPU converged in less than 30 minutes (and usually much sooner), with the exact time depending on the size of a given dataset.
 Systems lacking suitable GPUs may take an extremely long time to train/evaluate models.
 Our experiments were conducted using an NVIDIA RTX 2080 TI GPU; other GPUs should also work as long as they have sufficient memory (~2GB).

 ## Reproducibility guide